nwisn/B-cell/README.md

 # Statistical supplement

-This [Rmarkdown notebook](https://nickwisniewski.com/B-cell/supplement.Rmd) performs all of the statistical analysis for the associated manuscript.
+This [Vignette](https://nickwisniewski.com/B-cell/supplement.html) contains all of the statistical analysis for the associated manuscript.
 We included it in an effort to improve reproducibilty and provide full transparency regarding our statistical methods.
-After downloading the dataset and installing all the required R packages, the entire [html file](https://nickwisniewski.com/B-cell/supplement.html) (including all the figures) can be created using Knitr.
+After downloading the dataset and installing all the required R packages, the entire vignette can be created by using Knitr on the [Rmarkdown notebook](https://nickwisniewski.com/B-cell/supplement.Rmd).

 ## Summary